 Several insurances now cover a portion, or all, of the cost of going to therapy.
 As the opinions about therapy change, so does financial support for it.
-Individuals with government sponsored insurance such as Medicaid or Medicare may possess the ability to have therapy paid for.
+Individuals with government-sponsored insurance such as Medicaid or Medicare may possess the ability to have therapy paid for.
 The cost of therapy can range from free to quite expensive; the question of being able to afford therapy or not is something each person must make for themselves.
 If someone’s budget is not enough to include therapy, there are programs and mental health organizations that may be able to assist with the cost.

 MYTH #4: Therapy is all the same.

 There are lots of different kinds of therapy that look nothing like the scene at the beginning of this article.
 Play and Wilderness therapy are two examples.
 Play therapy uses toys, games, or other forms of play, to create a safe place to look at hard things.
 Play therapy is often used with children.
 Wilderness therapy usually happens in a natural setting like hiking trails or near bodies of water.
-However, it can also be done in city parks or municipal areas that provide a return to nature away from built up spaces.
+However, it can also be done in city parks or municipal areas that provide a return to nature away from built-up spaces.
 These places allow a person to reconnect with nature during therapy which, to some, may be beneficial.
 There are many more forms of therapy for someone to choose from.
-The goal is finding the style of therapy that works for you.
+The goal is to find the style of therapy that works for you.

 MYTH #5: Therapy is not for someone like me.

 Therapy can be beneficial for anyone, regardless of ethnicity, sexual orientation, gender, or how much money they have.
-A particularly damaging myth is that therapy is only for a certain “type” of person, or someone who fits a very narrow description.
+A particularly damaging myth is that therapy is only for a certain “type” of a person or someone who fits a very narrow description.
 For years, there was a belief that therapy was only for white people with a lot of money.
 Today, there are therapists who specialize in providing therapy to a wide range of people.
 Every person is unique and should be able to seek the benefits that can come from therapy.